jpzk/sompy/README.md

 Self-organizing maps in Python.
 It's not yet ready for use, but you'll be able to create, train and query self-organizing maps via command-line.

+## Example

+In the following example we create a SOM with 4x4 nodes, weight vectors with five components.
+Each component is initially filled with random_fill (assigns random number between 0 and 1).

 <pre>
 from som import SOM
 from distance_functions import euclidean